Giving people opportunities to have a say on Adult Social Care

-Living Options Devon provide the Devon Engagement Service as holders of the local engagement contract jointly commissioned by Devon County Council, Northern, Eastern and Western Devon NHS Clinical Commissioning Group (NEW Devon CCG), and South Devon and Torbay NHS Clinical Commissioning Group (S. Devon and Torbay CCG).
+Living Options Devon provide the Devon Engagement Service as holders of the local engagement contract jointly commissioned by Devon County Council, and the Devon Clinical Commissioning Group (CCG).
 Living Options are required to maintain a network of organisations and individuals who can give us insight into the lived experience of receiving adult social care, including people with characteristics protected by the Equality Act 2010.

 We commission Healthwatch Devon as the statutory health and social care consumer organisation for the Devon County Council local authority area.

 Find out more about Living Options Devon and Healthwatch Devon below: